vmware-archive/projectmonitor/README.md

 ProjectMonitor's main display page is at `/`.
 You can always get back there by choosing the number of tiles you want at the lower left.

+#### Semaphore
+When configuring [Semaphore](http://semaphoreapp.com), you should use the Branch History URL from the API section of your Project Settings page.

+This ensures that no build statuses will be missed.

 ### Auto-start for Ubuntu

 In order to have projectmonitor start when the machine boots, modify the startup